-2. Cours intensif + Certificat d'Etudes Politiques (CEP) including the conférence de méthode "Français langue étrangère" + no more than 1 Program course (which should not be "La France dans son histoire").
+Programme d'Etudes Politiques Semestriel (PEPS) including the conférence de méthode "Français langue étrangère" + eventually the program course " Expression orale " and/or the FD course.

 II - UP STUDENTS

 UP students are students who have not applied for Sciences Po or students who have not been selected to take classes at Sciences Po.
 They will take the following combination of classes: